 In this Pilot episode we are introduced to Jessica Fletcher, a recent widow, who lives in Cabot Cove, Maine.
-Jessica is an English teacher who becomes a mystery book author thanks to her nephew, Grady Fletcher.
-Grady submits his Aunts manuscript to a publishing company who loves it and publishes it immediately.
+Jessica is an substitute English teacher who becomes a mystery book author thanks to her nephew, Grady Fletcher.
+Grady submits his aunts manuscript to a publishing company who loves it and publishes it immediately.
 It is a best-seller and Jessica goes to New York City to promote her new book.
-While there Jessica gets involved in a murder while at her publishers home for a costume party.
+While there, Jessica gets involved in a murder while at her publisher's home for a costume party.
 When her nephew becomes a suspect of the murder, Jessica must find the real killer.Written by

 10 of 10 people found this review helpful.

 Was this review helpful to you?